jonalm/jonalm.github.io/CV.md

 ### Mathematics Teacher at Hartvig Nissen VGS
 _Sept.
 2010 – Dec.
 2010_

-Taught mathematics and physics at high school level, awaiting the Research Fellow position financed under a project starting in 2011.
+Taught mathematics and physics at high school level.

 ### Analyst at Intelligent Decisions AS (now DNV-GL)
 _June - July 2007 & 2008_